tomnoel41/ATIB-API/README.md

 - GET /checkport/:host/:port [Checks if a specific port is open on a host]
 - GET /whois/:domain [Retrieve information about the registered owner of a domain name]
 - GET /geoipinfo/:ip [Retrieve country information for a given IP address]
+- GET /verifyemail/:email [Verify if an email address format is valid]

 ## Installation